 So what makes this hotel so unique?
 It’s located in a cool area of Amsterdam, away from the tourist crowds.
 They regularly host art exhibits and cultural events.
-They feature 116 rooms designed by local artists, where no two are exactly alike, and oddly, range from one through five star.
+They feature 116 rooms designed by local artists, where no two are exactly alike, and oddly, range from one through five stars.
 What’s more, the building itself has a very dark past and was once used as a prison by the Germans during WW2.

 The Lloyd Hotel’s Location

 Arriving late one cold morning in December, I tiredly stumbled off the tram and glimpsed the hotel just off into the distance.
 I was immediately impressed with the building’s stately appearance and how conveniently close it was located to the tram stop.
 The building overlooks a wide expanse of water and even has its own dock!

 Situated in the revitalized Eastern Docklands area, the hotel is a quick 10 – 15 minute tram ride away from Centraal station.
 Perched along one of the city’s widest canals, the über cool neighborhood is full of art galleries, trendy restaurants, and sleek modern architecture.

 As mentioned briefly above, The Lloyd Hotel has a rather storied past.
 Built in the early 1920s, the building was commissioned by the Royal Dutch Lloyd Shipping Company as a boarding house for Eastern European migrant workers en route to a new life in the Americas.
 It all changed during WWII when the Germans used the building as a remand prison.
 In subsequent years, the building was used as a detention center for young offenders and later, as a collection of artists’ studios.
 It eventually fell into neglect and disrepair, remaining that way until the late 1990s.